Moonshooters/slate/source/includes/_companies.md

 Parameter | Description
 --------- | -----------
-key | Your key is required for any request and is found on your [Toofr account page](https://www.findemails.com/account) company_name | This is the text of either the company name or website.
+key | Your key is required for any request and is found on your [FindEmails account page](https://www.findemails.com/account) company_name | This is the text of either the company name or website.

 <aside class="success">
-Toofr works best when you give it websites or domains, but we'll also take company names. (e.g. apple.com works better than Apple).
+FindEmails works best when you give it websites or domains, but we'll also take company names. (e.g. apple.com works better than Apple).
 Company names take an additional credit.
 </aside>

 ### Query Responses